huj31415/Historian-Expanded/Documentation/Layout-Common.md

 ![](position.png)

-_Example: `Position =
+_Example: `Position = 0.3,0.3`

 __If omitted then the default value of 0.0, 0.0 is used__

 ## `Size`

-The width and height relative as fractions of total width and height.
+The relative width and height as fractions of total width and height.

 ![](size.png)